Berava (caste): Colonial period

 The powerful Mudaliyar class created by the British in the 19th century attempted to keep this caste and all other Sri Lankan castes out of colonial appointments.
 They also used all possible means to economically and socially marginalise and subjugate all other communities.
 The oppression by the Mudaliars and connected headmen extended to demanding subservience, service, appropriation of cultivation rights and even restrictions on the type of personal names that could be used by this community.
 Continuous oppression and prejudices created by the Buddhist monastic establishment has made it difficult for this community to progress.

 Etymology of Bera

-The etymology of the word Bera for Drum in Sinhalese is derived from after the Tamil word Parai which originally meant speak came to denote a drumming caste.
-Thus this etymology indicates that Berava were a late addition to the Sinhalese Society.